 Well done Sarah – Great 1st fish from the Snake.
 Spring 2011.
 Lovely Barbel!

-Its ideal for pole fishermen who like to fish canal stretches in comfort.
+Its ideal for pole anglers who like to fish canal stretches in comfort.

 We aren’t a carp obessed fishery by any means and like to enjoy great all round fishing with beautiful scenary.
 The snake is a venue that we are really proud of and have spent a great deal of time and effort to get it to its high standard today.